SalFormer360: a transformer-based saliency estimation model for 360-degree videos: Related work

 Attention mechanisms have also been exploited.
 ATSal~\cite{Yasser2020} incorporated an attention module to encode global static spatial features in the equirectangular domain, while simultaneously using an expert module on local cubemap patches across frames, fusing the outputs for final saliency estimation.
 Another valuable approach is SPVP360~\cite{Jie2022}, which combines spherical \acp{CNN} with a dual encoder-decoder design, featuring one stream for spatial features and one for temporal ones.
 The output of the two branches are then fused through an attention mechanism.
 In~\cite{Wan2024}, another dual-stream framework used spherical \ac{Conv-LSTM} and attention modules to process forward and backward frame sequences, with Gaussian bias maps added during post-processing.
 In SVGC-AVA~\cite{Yang2024_2}, the authors proposed a model based on spherical vector-based graph convolutions and audio-visual attention, where visual and audio features were extracted in the spherical domain.

 Another option consists in incorporating optical flow information.
 The authors of~\cite{Zhang2020}, propose a framework combining cubemap projections with optical flow, where spatial and temporal features were extracted using \acp{CNN} and refined via a bidirectional \ac{Conv-LSTM}-based saliency module.
 In addition, SST-Sal~\cite{Edurne2022} introduced an encoder-decoder model that integrates optical flow with spherical \ac{Conv-LSTM} layers to capture spatio-temporal dynamics.
 Optical flow is employed also in 360Spred~\cite{Yang2024}, where a U-Net architecture and a 3D separable graph convolutional network~\cite{Yang2020} are used.
 360Spred takes spherical frames and spherical optical flows as inputs.
 These optical flows are computed directly in the spherical domain using a spherical graph-based approach.
 This framework effectively extracts both visual and motion features within the sphere domain and leverages temporal correlations across both high-level and low-level spatial features.
+In~\cite{Zhu_2022} and~\cite{Zhu_2023}, a graph-based model was employed for omnidirectional videos.
+Each omnidirectional frame was first partitioned into small blocks.
+A graph-based framework was then constructed to integrate the saliency information of these blocks with optical flow cues and the blocks themselves, enabling the generation of the final saliency maps.

 Although many saliency estimation methods have tried to tackle saliency estimation for 360-degree videos, several limitations still exist.
 Many approaches rely on spherical convolutions or on converting equirectangular frames to cubic projections to address geometric distortions, thus introducing computational overhead.
 Additional complexity arises from the use of optical flow for motion-aware saliency estimation or from the processing of long temporal sequences (\textit{e.g.}, more than $10$ frames~\cite{Chen_2023,Wan2024}).
 Although these techniques can preserve temporal consistency, they significantly increase computational complexity and do not always lead to proportional improvements in performance.